SketchingDev/sketchingdev.github.io/blog/_posts/2022-03-15-automate-testing-genesys-web-messenger.md

     - waitForReplyContaining: Hello Lucas, how may I help you today?
 ```

-The test-script is written in a format known as [YAML](https://en.wikipedia.org/wiki/YAML), and is comprised of two
+The test-script is written in a format known as [YAML](https://en.wikipedia.org/wiki/YAML), and consists of two
 sections:

 #### Config